eunikolsky/localize/README.md

 * Build the project with `stack build`.

-* Install the compiled executable with `stack install localizehs:localize`.
+* Install the compiled executable with `stack install localize:localize`.

 The program is installed into `~/.local/bin/` by default, so make sure it's added to your `$PATH`.
 Verify it with: